173TECH/sayn/docs/tasks/overview.md

 The properties defined in the group tell SAYN how to generate tasks:

-  * `type`: this tells SAYN to create tasks of type [autosql](autosql.md)
+  * `type`: this tells SAYN to create tasks of type [sql](sql.md)
   * `file_name`: this property tells SAYN what files to use to generate tasks.
-The files for autosql tasks are stored under the `sql` folder, so this expression is telling us to create a task per file with the extension `sql` found in the `sql/core` folder
+The files for sql tasks are stored under the `sql` folder, so this expression is telling us to create a task per file with the extension `sql` found in the `sql/core` folder
   * `materialisation`: describes what database object to create in the database
   * `destination`: defines where to create the database object, in this case we're just using the name, which will simply be the name of the task